The Liforme yoga mat is developing quite a reputation.

 Well, for starters, it’s probably one of the more expensive yoga mats you’ll see on the market.

 It’s worth every penny, but if you’re on a tight budget you might find some better options on my list of the best yoga mats for hot yoga right here.

 This mat is also a little on the bulky side.
 It’s long (but not overly so), and kind of heavy.
 So it wouldn’t be a great travel mat and you might find it unwieldy if you’re super, super tiny.

 But other than that, the quality of the mat is insane and it’s absolutely perfect for rigorous, sweaty hot yoga sessions.

 It’s become my wife’s favorite day to day mat, and she practices 3 to 5 times per week in pretty extreme conditions!

-Any other questions about the Liforme mat?
+Any other questions about the Liforme mat and hot yoga?
 Hit me up in the comments.